jamesrhea/piedocs/about.md

   type: person
 ---

-Hi, I'm James Rhea.
-I'm a technical writer, documentation engineer, and philosopher who specializes in making difficult concepts easy to understand.

-In my day job I write user guides, configuration manuals, API documentation, and other technical documents.
-In short, I explain complex systems in understandable terms.

-Additionally, I have been doing web development since 2002, and have taught university-level courses in logic, philosophy, and ethics.

-Common thread: I love to jump into challenging new terrain, wrestle with the content, and produce something useful.
+James Rhea is a technical writer, documentation engineer, and philosopher.
+He explains complex systems in understandable terms.
+In his day job he writes user guides, configuration manuals, API documentation, and other technical documents.
+Additionally, he has been doing web development since 2002, and has taught university-level courses in logic, philosophy, and ethics.
+Common thread: James loves to jump into challenging new terrain, wrestle with the content, and produce something useful.

 ### Education